 In a nutshell, I’ve had pasta, red wine, and Italian culture pumped into my veins for as long as I can remember, and in my adult years, I’ve finally made peace and come to terms with a single fact:

 This summer I am so fortunate to have almost 3 full months in Italy, and therefore, a friend and I decided to go on a 1-week road trip.

 If you have more time to travel you can easily spend more time at each destination or add on to your travel itinerary.
 We spend one day in each place, but each area and city can easily keep you entertained for a few days.

 I will share one piece of advice though: less is always more and instead of adding a ton of destinations and travel time into your trip, enjoy each place to the fullest.

 Italians are known for their crazy driving, so make sure your travel insurance is on point.
 It’s super important and will be very handy if anything happens.
 Getting it after a scratched car doesn’t work, unfortunately.

 THE BEST ROAD TRIP IN ITALY

 First up – Milan.
-This is where you should start your trip from.
+This is where you should start your trip.
 Head to Milan and enjoy the city as it is well worth a visit.
 Note that there are a few things to know about renting a car in Europe if this is your plan.